 This MVP had just the bare necessities in place and is far from the Amazon, we know today.
 As we keep reiterating, they didn’t build what they didn’t need.

 The MVP was lean and did only the ONE thing it needed to do.
 They just took one idea and stuck to that.

 It might seem counterintuitive to many people.

-Many product owners think users would ‘expect’ these features, because a similar product has them.
-Or they probably believe that if their product has all the features as the successful one, people will start using it.
+Many product owners think users would ‘expect’ these features because a similar product has them.
+Or they probably believe that if their product has all the features of the successful one, people will start using it.

 Jeff Bezos knew better.
 He knew the right way to go about it.
 And the results are there for us to see.

-Not just Amazon, if you look at any successful company, you will notice that they did not build what they didn’t need at any given point of time.
+Not just Amazon, if you look at any successful company, you will notice that they did not build what they didn’t need at any given point in time.

 Dropbox started with just an instructional video, Facebook started out as Facemash, with only the feature to compare two faces and rate the better one.

 - Built what they needed really, really well